-Twilight Zone as ETF Provider Warns Buying Silver will Harm Hedge Funds and Large Banks
+ETF Firm Warns Buying Silver Will Harm Hedge Funds & Banks

 Just over a week ago, we showed you how, following the #SilverSqueeze triggered surge in demand for physical silver, the 14 ETFs which claim to hold silver in LBMA vaults in London between them accounted for over 28,000 tonnes or 85% of all the silver said to be in those London vaults.
 And that the biggest of these ETFs, the infamous Blackrock managed iShares Silver Trust (SLV), which has JP Morgan London as custodian, accounted for over 70% of this total.